redolution/gekkoboot/README.md

 ### Qoob SX

-Qoob SX is not currently supported.
+Qoob SX is not currently supported due to size constraints.

+The last version available for the Qoob SX is [r5.2](https://github.com/redolution/iplboot/releases/tag/r5.2).
+Download `qoob_sx_iplboot_upgrade.elf` and flash it to your Qoob SX as a BIOS.

 ### ViperGC